 The Victorian era was named for Queen Victoria who reigned in Great Britain from 1837 to 1901.
-During Victorian Days at the Old Courthouse, discover what life was like in the 1800s through craft activities and a Victorian tea.
+During Victorian Days at the Old Courthouse, discover what life was like in the 1800s.
+During the online event, discover some popular entertainments of the era.

 Attending the circus was a favorite leisure time activity during the Victorian period.
 From small performances featuring a few horses and clowns to extravagant productions with trapeze performers, riders, acrobats and a herd of elephants, the circus was an event that attracted the whole community.
 Craft activities will highlight features of the Victorian circus.
 Among the activities, kids can print and assemble a paper model circus tent to color, decorate a paper clown mask to wear and create a small circus unicycle rider toy to wheel around.
 Templates will be provided